-Communicating the breaches to the supervisory authority is required of the controller as soon as is feasible; with that in mind this should be done no later than 72 hours.
+Communicating the breaches to the supervisory authority is required of the controller as soon as is feasible; with that in mind, this should be done no later than 72 hours.
 If later, the notification should come with an attached explanation.

-A processor must notify the controller without undue delay to allow them achieve there requirement and must satisfy their own recording requirements.
+A processor must notify the controller without undue delay to allow them to achieve there requirement and must satisfy their own recording requirements.

 With regards to the data subject, the controller is required to notify the subject without undue delay if the risk is high to the rights and freedoms of a natural person.